gigaquads/ravel/docs/index.md

 ```

 ### The Application Interface
-In Pybiz, an application interface is simply a collection of functions, registered with a user interface library or web framework
+In Ravel, an application interface is simply a collection of functions, registered with a user interface library or web framework
 via decorator.
 See [Application Interface Layer](./interface-layer/index.md) for details.

 In our example, we will register the same two functions `signup` and `login` functions for use in both a JSON web server and interactive IPython shell, or REPL.